• E-Commerce

 Jaaxy Search Analysis

-Jaaxy also has a feature called “Search Analysis” that functions as a SERP explorer.
-It's kinda lackluster unless you're pairing it with the “Site Rank” tool that we discuss later.
+Jaaxy keyword research tool also has a feature called “Search Analysis” that functions as a SERP explorer.
+Search Analysis is kinda lackluster unless you're pairing it with the “Site Rank” tool that we discuss later.

-You can see that the results are a little buggy.
+You can see that the results from the Search Analysis tool are a little buggy.
 All of the words and numbers are crammed together on the right side.
 If you can manage to sort the results out or if they display better on your screen, then there is some great information here.
 The “Word count” metric is super helpful.

-When writing a new article, I always check the word count of other similar articles already ranking on page 1.
+When writing a new article, as part of my keyword research I always check the word count of other similar articles already ranking on page 1.
 Jaaxy includes this info within their Search Analysis tool, so it's a huge help.
 You can check links on site, backlinks, and Alexa rank.
 You can get a pretty good idea of how easy or difficult it will be for you to rank just from these metrics.

-One thing I didn't like about this feature was how few results are displayed down the page.
+One thing I didn't like about the Search Analysis feature was how few results were displayed down the page.
 For my query “Protein”, I got 11 total results of sites that ranked.

 So there's a little bit to be desired.